induktio/thinker/Details.md

 22. ***Removed***
 23. [MISC] Fixed a registry check at startup (Vista/Win7) whether a complete installation has been performed.
 Prevents #FILEFIND_NOCD from being incorrectly displayed.
 24. [BUG] Units without the Amphibious Pods ability can no longer move to a land tile from a sea base without there being a transport in land tile.
 25. [BUG][SMAX] Prevent the Caretakers from being given the possibility of building secret project "Ascent to Transcendence" which goes against their philosphy and would cause them to declare war on themselves if built.
 Problem with logic, code exists which should of prevented it from displaying but didn't.
 26. [BUG] Allow tiles with more than one probe ability to evict probes (more than one unit, probe has to be top most) ; when evicting probe, only send top unit to home base -> prevents non-probe units from being booted as well. -> using same code used to return probes to base after successful mission
 27. [BUG][SMAX] Fixed bug when AI successfully completes probe action of freeing a captured faction leader (FREEWILLY/FREEWHO) where it would reset a non-captured faction.
 The problem was that AI would always try to free the very first faction (usually PC) regardless of whether they were eliminated or not.
 Fix now obtains all potential faction leaders to free and randomly picks one.
 28. [BUG][SMAX] Add references to use a new file (movlistx.txt) for SMAX specific info after secret project movies rather than one shared between SMAC/SMAX (movlist.txt).
 29. [MOD] Add "Nessus Canyon" landmark placement on random map generation.
 30. [BUG] Fixed "attacking along road" combat bonus in alpha/x.txt.
 Set to 0 by default.
 31. [BUG/MOD] Fixed NEWRESOURCE and PETERSOUT events to display the correct corrosponding image to match resource type.
 32. [MOD] Add ability to set individual datalink entries for armor and reactors (ARMORDESC#/REACTORDESC#) in help/x.txt.
 33. [MOD] Enable the display of Sea Formers unit (UNITDESC4) in datalinks.
 Also, hide '*' from showing in name.
 34. [BUG] Fixed logic in PB code to prevent ODP/Flechette defenses being called a 2nd time (with a chance for defenses to fail) even after PB had already been shot down.
 Each faction has one chance to defend against incoming missile based on closest base or unit to PB blast.
 However, there is secondary check to give the tile owner a chance to defend against PB even if they have no units or bases in this space.
 This check didn't take into account whether or not PB had already been shot down.
 35. [BUG/MOD][SMAX] Fungal Missiles would spawn MW in ocean tiles -> fix by spawning IoD instead and adding in one Sealurk instead of Fungal Tower.
 36. [BUG] Fixed a bug that would display NERVEGAS message even when attack on base failed -> checking attacker health
 37. [MOD] Add ability to set reactor (1-4) for #UNITS in alpha/x.txt (ex.
 "Colony Pod,..., 00000000000000000000000000,4" -> gives Colony Pods Singularity Engine).
 To do so, just add comma after Abil with value of reactor you want for unit.
 If no value is set, it defaults to "1" like original code.
 For SMAX only, there are two exceptions for Battle Ogre MK2 and Battle Ogre MK3 where default isn't "1" but "2" and "3" respectively.
-The Ogre default can still be overriden if you set a different reactor value in alpha/x.txt.
+The Ogre default can still be overridden if you set a different reactor value in alpha/x.txt.
 38. [BUG] Allowing colony pods to be added to bases with fungus on tile ; allowing sea/land pods to be added to existing sea/land bases ignoring building restriction
 39. [BUG] #DISEMBARKFAIL wasn't being displayed due to incorrect logic check ; when you try to move a transport with no units on board (L) onto land this message should display (doesn't include moving into land base, does include two transports on same tile one without units and other with) -> update: added additonal check so #DISEMBARK code wasn't being particially loaded for non-transport units
 40. [BUG] Changing start date for Perihelion event to be 2160 from 2190.
 This is to be consistent with info about Planet and cycle from readme regarding 80 year cycles (20 years near, 60 years far).
 41. [BUG][SMAX] FM would sometimes display #FUNGMOTIZED due to faction id of FM memory location would change and instead would use faction id of MW.
 Fixed by storing faction id in variable.
 42. [CRASH] Under rare circumstances, the game would crash when an AI faction with no bases attempted to upgrade a unit.
 43. [BUG] Abandoning a base after building a colony pod no longer skips the base production of the next base.
 This was caused by the upkeep function using incorrect base values after the abandoned base was destroyed.
 Fixed so acts like #STARVE.
 44. [BUG] Movement to and from pact bases should be identical to your own bases.
 Since a non-amphibious unit can move from a transport into your own sea base, it should be able to move from a transport into a pact mate's base.
 45. [BUG][SMAX] Interludes 6 and 7 would display incorrect string variables specific to Caretakers or Usurpers for non-Alien factions.
 They now show correct values for human factions as well as Aliens.
 46. [BUG] Interlude 6 would sometimes be triggered by native life forms causing issues with variables and not making sense, this interlude (and it's follow up #7) are designed for another specific faction.
 Add check to skip if faction killing unit is alien.
 47. [BUG] Fixed display when scenario editor is enabled for changing former owner inside a base (#CHANGEFORMER) since menu didn't load correctly.
 48. [BUG] Fixed the parsing of the "Retool strictness" value in alpha/x.txt so "Never Free" works correctly.
 This would only apply if you wanted to give a retooling penalty when switching to "Secret Projects".
 49. [BUG][MOD] Factions with the FREEPROTO flag (Spartans) will gain free retooling in their bases as long as the production switch is within the same category (unit to unit, base facility to base facility) and they've discovered the necessary tech ("Advanced Subatomic Theory").
 This is to resolve the issue with FREEPROTO factions never being able to gain the undocumented retooling ability of "Skunkworks" when it is fairly clear that they should.